-Digital asset owners will continue to account for either (1) the digital asset or (2) a right to receive the digital asset.
-KPMG Hot Topic, Evaluating custody of digital assets, provides guidance on making this determination (see Accounting ownership of digital assets purchased through a custodial account section).
+Digital asset owners will continue to account for either (1) the digital asset or (2) a right to receive the digital asset (which is evaluated under Topic 815 to determine whether it is in its entirety, or includes, a derivative - see KPMG Handbook, Derivatives and hedging).
+KPMG Hot Topic, Evaluating custody of digital assets, provides guidance on making this determination.